-- Share-based payments is a non-cash item, resulting from the application of the Black-Scholes Option Pricing Model using assumptions in respect of expected dividend yield average risk-free interest rates, expected life of the options and expected volatility, is intended to represent the fair value determined under the Black-Scholes model of the vested portion of existing options during the period.
-A share-based payment expense of \$306,619 was recognized during the year (2014: \$119,601). - Abacus recorded its share of the income of KGHM Ajax in its equity investment in KGHM Ajax, as to \$404,120 for the year ended December 31, 2015 (2014: loss of \$120,670).
+- Salaries and contract wages of \$53,407 for the Quarter increased 53% as compared with \$34,958 in the 2015 Quarter, which is primarily as a result of the increase of the CEO's rate, and the CEO ceasing to provide services under a consulting agreement and becoming an employee of the Company. - Consulting and director's fees for the Quarter of \$16,875 decreased by 58% as compared with\$40,002 in the 2015 Quarter as a result of the CEO ceasing to provide services under a consulting agreement, becoming an employee of the Company and ceasing to receive director's fees. - Share-based payments is a non-cash item, resulting from the application of the Black-Scholes Option Pricing Model using assumptions in respect of expected dividend yield average risk-free interest rates, expected life of the options and expected volatility, is intended to represent the fair value determined under the Black-Scholes model of the vested portion of existing options during the period.
+A share-based payments expense of \$14,710 was recognized during the Quarter (2015 Quarter: \$28,572). - Interest expenses of \$190,751 in the Quarter increased by 211% as compared with \$61,391 in the 2015 Quarter as a result of the interest accruing on the KGHM Loan. - During the Quarter, Abacus recorded its share of the income incurred by KGHM Ajax in its equity investment in KGHM Ajax, as to \$110,701 (2015 Quarter: \$25,747). - During the Quarter, Abacus did not record any foreign exchange gain or loss as it did not have any assets or liabilities denominated in foreign currencies (2015 Quarter: foreign exchange gain of \$130,854).